Our first queen courts

 Tiny Miss Pleasantville, Kenzlie Wilson is taking care of all of her animals and just got a new dog named Tequila.

-Miss Pleasantville, Ginger West, is a sophomore at an online school and continuing her pageant journey in 2025.
+Miss Pleasantville, Ginger West, is a sophomore at an online school and was recently crowned Hometown Hearts Queen of Hearts and is continuing her pageant journey.

 Junior Miss Pleasantville, Charlotte Baker